 Lesson #2: Replace Confidence With Assurance

 From the outside, Josh’s Sochi performance looks like a story of momentum: a surprise silver followed by a gold medal finish.
 The story behind the story goes deeper.
 His performance was grounded in preparation that built assurance and in training to let go of both disappointment and success, so he could stay present when it mattered most.
 In business, high-stakes moments create similar emotional swings.
 When results falter, anxiety rises.
 When things go well, excitement and expectation can take over.
 Both can distort judgment.
-Josh’s recipe is simple and can be applied in any domain: Beyond being an incredible athlete, Josh is also a very captivating speaker.
-If you’re interested in bringing him in to speak at an event, you can find him at Talent Bureau here.
+Josh’s recipe is simple and can be applied in any domain:- Do the work: Preparation is the foundation of assurance.
+When you’ve done the work, you don’t need to manufacture confidence – you can rely on what you’ve built.

 Meet our expert: Peter Jensen, Founder